 We must be honest in order to earn and keep the public's trust.
-In practice, this means avoiding any form of fraud, falsification, misrepresentation or deception in the statements we make and the records we keep while doing our jobs.
-We must also be forthright and candid in providing complete, accurate and timely information to help others do their jobs.
+In practice, this means avoiding any form of fraud, falsification, misrepresentation, or deception in the statements we make and the records we keep while doing our jobs.
+We must also be forthright and candid in providing complete, accurate, and timely information to help others do their jobs.

-We must not participate in or allow any form of academic cheating, including anything intended to distort grades or assessments or give students an unfair advantage on examinations or evaluations.
+We must not participate in or allow any form of academic cheating, including anything intended to distort grades or assessments, give students an unfair advantage on examinations or evaluations, or indicate false completion of credits or coursework that the student did not successfully complete.